tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The hello phase messages are used to exchange security enhancement capabilities between the client and server.
 When a new session begins, the record layer's connection state AEAD algorithm is initialized to NULL_NULL.
-The current connection state is used for renegotiation messages.

 ####  Client Hello